 Officially the Basilica of the Assumption of the Blessed Virgin Mary, the church is one of the top things to see in Gdansk, Poland.

-Construction of the Catholic church began in the year 1343 and, today, it ranks as one of the largest brick churches in the world (it can accommodate 25,000 people!).
+Construction of the Catholic church began in the year 1343 and, today, still ranks as one of the largest brick churches in the world.
+It can accommodate 25,000 people!
 The 15th century Gdansk Astronomical Clock stands inside the church.
-Rising as the tallest bell tower in Gdansk, the view from the top is truly remarkable!
+Rising as the tallest bell tower in Gdansk, the view from the top is truly remarkable.

 Basilica of St. Nicholas